 Cirrhosis of the Liver Specialist in Wichita, KS

 Cirrhosis is a scarring of the liver that occurs as hard scar tissue replaces soft healthy tissue.
 As this healthy tissue deteriorates, the liver worsens until it fails completely.
 However, there are several treatment options that exist to prevent such severe liver failure.
 The highly trained gastroenterologists at KU Wichita Gastroenterology have extensive experience diagnosing and treating cirrhosis of the liver.
-Call (316) 293-3455 to schedule an appointment at our office today!
+Call (316) 293-3455 to schedule an appointment at our gastroenterology office in Wichita, KS today!

 Cirrhosis of the liver is due to damage of the liver that occurs over an extended period of time.
 There are several common causes of cirrhosis of the liver including:

 - Genetic Diseases such as Wilson disease, glycogen storage disease, Alpha-1 antitrypsin deficiency, hemochromatosis, and autoimmune hepatitis

 - Bile Duct Disease